auycro/auycro.github.io/_posts/2017-03-02-detect-number-in-sentence.md

 title: "Detect number in sentence with Regex"
 date: 2017-03-02
 keywords: ",Linguistic,Regular Expression,RegEx,Programming"
+prelude: "Here I write about the problem about detecting number pattern in sentence."
 ---

 Recently I do solve a problem about detecting number pattern in sentence.